hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 ---
+type: "hugo-tutorial"
-title: "Using Hugo: Create and Deploy a Static Site"
+title: "(Part 3) Using Hugo: Create and Deploy a Static Site"
 description: "Learn how to launch your site with Hugo after installation"
 draft: false
 weight: 4